mdtettelbach/DataVizPortfolio/FinalProject.md

 ## Data
 A variety of data sources will be used to tell a clear compelling narrative of the current financial conditions in the United States.
+The government data below will be used for call out statistics higlighting financial limitations and used to create visualization of time series data and inform future trends.

 [Federal Reserve Report on the Economic Well-Being of US Households]( https://www.federalreserve.gov/publications/appendix-b-consumer-responses-to-survey-questions.htm)